MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/copilot/m365-early-access-program.md

 A: No, the Microsoft Customer Agreement doesn’t impact the terms of existing Enterprise Agreements.

-### Q: How am I invoiced and what is different about these licenses?

-A: The Microsoft 365 Copilot Early Access Pass is a one-time invoice and purchase.
-You can find your invoice in the Microsoft 365 admin center, go to Billing > [Bills & payments](https://admin.microsoft.com/Adminportal/Home?#/billoverview/invoice-list) page.
-There’s no difference between Microsoft 365 Copilot licenses and other Microsoft 365 product licenses.
-You can assign, unassign, and reassign these licenses just like any other license in Microsoft 365.

 ### Q: Where do I go to assign and manage licenses?

-A: You can assign licenses to individual users in the Microsoft 365 admin center.
-Admin can manage and assign licenses by using PowerShell.
-Licenses can be reassigned to different users during the program.
+A: There’s no difference between Microsoft 365 Copilot licenses and other Microsoft 365 product licenses.
+You can assign licenses to individual users in the Microsoft 365 admin center.

+### Q: My organization has multiple tenants, can I assign licenses across tenants?

+A: No. During the Early Access Program, Copilot can only be deployed in one tenant and licenses can only be assigned to users in that tenant.

 ### Q: What are technical requirements for using Microsoft 365 Copilot?

 A: See [Get started with Microsoft 365 Copilot](m365-copilot-setup.md) for the full list of technical requirements.

-### Q: How do I prepare my organization’s data governance for Copilot?

-A: Microsoft 365 Copilot is integrated into Microsoft 365 and automatically inherits all your company’s valuable security, compliance, and privacy policies and processes.
-Data permissions will be consistent and users will only be able to search the information they already have access to.
-Review [Data, Privacy, and Security for Microsoft 365 Copilot](/DeployOffice/privacy/microsoft-365-copilot) on how to approach getting your organization ready to use Copilot.